 The girl looked around for a moment.
-“Aren’t you afraid I might tell someone where you are if you leave?”
+“Aren’t you afraid I might tell someone where you are if I leave?”

 The truth of it was, the Order protected this place now.
-If the girl left, they would transmit a number of confusing directions into her mind as they escorted back to the surface.
+If the girl left, they would transmit a number of confusing directions into her mind as they escorted her back to the surface.
 They would also take a very long route out.
-Both things served to confuse, and of course, even if she did make it back, or someone showed up who wasn’t welcome, there were always at least two sisters present on site.
-Not to mention Sera and Shannon were only a kilometer away, and both of them were capable in their EnViro suits.
+Both things served to confuse, and of course, even if she did make it back, or someone showed up who wasn’t welcome, there were always at least two sisters present onsite.
+Not to mention Serah and Shannon were only a kilometer away, and both of them were capable in their EnViro suits.

 “Come, Tanya; I’ll give you the tour.
 Mimi has other things to attend to.”
-Rosita took Tanya by the hand, and they walked towards the shacks.
+Rosita took Tanya by the hand, and they walked toward the shacks.

 Mimi was puzzled, so far as she knew, she had nowhere else to be.
 Then she felt her.
 Mimi turned and saw Noatla entering the door, ducking to keep from hitting her head.
 She shut it behind her.